 Points to know:

 - Special collections and archival materials do not circulate, and so must remain in the reading room.
 Special arrangements may be made for classroom use.

-- Please make an appointment in advance with the contact(s) for the collection(s) you wish to view.
+- Please make an appointment in advance by contacting firstname.lastname@example.org with information about the collection(s) you wish to view.
 (Researchers may use the Methodist Library collections without an appointment during the open hours of the Reading room.)

 - To protect our collections, bring pencils or a laptop to take notes.